Altinn/docs/content/altinn-studio/app-creation/data-model/_index.md

 3. Click on _Velg XSD_ and choose an XSD in the file explorer
 4. Click _Last opp_

-The data model XSD is then parsed, and all necessary files are generated.
+The data model XSD is then parsed, and all necessary files are generated and stored in the app repository under `App/models`.
 These files can be viewed by selecting the different tabs displayed on the data model page.
 There is also a visual representation (tree view) of the data model available on this page.